SS Regina (1907): Sinking

 On November 9, 1913 Regina was heading north from Point Edward, Ontario on Lake Huron.
 During the night one of the worst storms in Great Lakes history arose.
 Waves raged up to 38 ft.
 At the time, Regina was carrying a varied cargo, with destinations set for ten ports.
 Among the cargo included enough canned goods to fill eight railroad cars, 140 tons of baled hay and stacked atop the upper deck were sewer and gas pipes.

-During the storm the captain initially attempted to get to safe harbor.
+During the storm captain McConkey initially attempted to get to safe harbor.
 Failing to do that, he had ordered the ship anchored approximately 7 mi east of Lexington, Michigan, close to shore and the lifeboats lowered.
 After anchoring, Regina capsized and sank.
 Later investigation of the ship's wreck found that the ship had run aground and had suffered a large hole near the cargo hold and several dents.
 Near Port Franks, Ontario, two bodies were found with a capsized lifeboat from Regina and another ten bodies were found on the beach a short distance away.
 There were no survivors from Regina.

 Sailors initially theorized that Regina collided with Charles S. Price, another ship sunk in the storm, as some of the bodies of Charles S. Price's crewmen were wearing lifebelts from Regina.
 However, this theory was dismissed after Charles S. Price was found capsized on Lake Huron; a diver confirmed that the ship was Charles S. Price and that the ship showed no signs of being in a collision.